uliwitness/winner/README.md

 Test application
 ----------------

-Currently, the test application will erase the frame buffer to white, then fill a green rectangle in it, then immediately return.
+Currently, the test application will erase the frame buffer to white, then draw a few shapes in it, then immediately return.